 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Support Regulatory Forbearance June 25 • • • [The Bank of England] Pledged to work with the government on increasing equity investment in companies to help them recover from the coronavirus pandemic. • July 8 • Announced GBP 30 billion of fresh measures to encourage companies to retain their employees into 2021 and extend jobs to youth as the furlough program eases out.
-The package also included specific measures to support the hospitality sector. • • September 24 • Announced a six-month job support program (starting November 1, 2020 when the existing job retention scheme expires) to subsidize the wages of part-time workers; extended loans for firms hit by curbs; and cut VAT for hospitality and tourism by 15 percent. • • September 29 • Announced a package of measures to support vocational education and retraining of employees. • • October 1 • [Exit policy] Reached target (GBP 20 billion) for corporate bond purchase program and will not purchase any more until further notice. • • • October 9 • • Expanded Jobs Support Scheme and will cover two thirds of the wages of staff in businesses that are forced to shut under local lockdown restrictions. • • October 22 • Increased support for businesses to prevent job losses.
-Government contributions to wages are increased and the hours employees must work to qualify for pay support are reduced. • • October 31 • • • • • • • •
+The package also included specific measures to support the hospitality sector. • • September 24 • Announced a six-month job support program (starting November 1, 2020 when the existing job retention scheme expires) to subsidize the wages of part-time workers; extended loans for firms hit by curbs; and cut VAT for hospitality and tourism by 15 percent. • • September 29 • Announced a package of measures to support vocational education and retraining of employees. • • October 1 • [Exit policy] Reached target (GBP 20 billion) for corporate bond purchase program and will not buy further until further notice. • • • October 9 • Expanded Jobs Support Scheme and will cover two thirds of the wages of staff in businesses that are forced to shut under local lockdown restrictions. • • October 22 • Increased support for businesses to prevent job losses.
+Government contributions to wages are increased and the hours employees must work to qualify for pay support are reduced. • • October 31 • • • • November 5 Increased government bond-purchase target by GBP 150 billion to GBP 875 billion.
+Extended wage support for 80 percent of wages to employees until end- March 2021 and increased the upfront guarantee of funding for the devolved administrations to support workers and businesses in Scotland, Wales and Northern Ireland. • • November 25 • Announced a non-health public sector workers pay freeze, while allowing increases to healthcare staff wages, in order to reduce fiscal burden. • •

 Containment

 •

 •

 •

 •

+•

+•

+•

 Ordered a one-month stay-at-home policy for all of England starting November 5, 2020, with waivers for schools, universities and essential stores.

+•

 •